wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 1. Click on the space under the "Key" heading.
 1. Press command+V to paste what was saved to your invisible Clipboard using the pbcopy command above.

-   PROTIP: IMPORTANT: If you lost your laptop, immediately remove the SSH and GPG keys associated with that laptop.
+   PROTIP: IMPORTANT: If you lost your laptop, <strong>immediately </strong> log into GitHub Settings on another laptop to remove the SSH and GPG keys associated with that laptop.

    <a name="RequireSigned"></a>